sparkflows/sparkflows-docs/docs/user-guide/git-integration/push-pipeline.rst

 Push Pipeline
 ================

+Sparkflows allows to directly push changes made to new or existing pipelines onto Git.
+The steps to push changes to git are detailed below.

 Commit and push Pipeline to the remote Git repository
 -------------------------------------------------------

-When you have added new workflow or made changes to existing workflows, you can directly push the changes to Git.

-- Go to create/ Edit Pipeline page.
+- Go to create/Edit ``Pipeline`` page.
-- Create or edit your Pipeline.
+- Select the ``Pipeline`` you wish to save and push to git.
 - Click on the ``Save and push to git`` button.
-- Write the ``Commit message`` on the modal textarea.
-- Click on the ``Push`` button

-*Save and push to git*

 .. figure:: ../../_assets/git/git_pipeline.PNG
    :alt: PushWf
    :width: 60%

-*Commit Messsage*
+   *Save and push to git*

+- Write the ``Commit message`` on the modal textarea.

 .. figure:: ../../_assets/git/git_commitmsg.PNG
    :alt: PushWf
    :width: 60%

-*On Success*
+   *Commit Messsage*

+- Click on the ``Push`` button

 .. figure:: ../../_assets/git/git_pipeline_savemsg.PNG
    :alt: PushWf
    :width: 60%

-On success, you will get success message.
+   *On Success*

 Workflow json file get pushed in path : rootFolderPath/Projects/pipelines/test.json